Rosie-Brigham/fun-with-deeplab/README.md

 In my case, I got a score of ~`.87` - which means essentially 87% of the pixels in my prediction mask were found in my target mask.
 The higher the number here, the better the mask.
-TODO - this is currently not working for me
+*to check* - this is currently not working for me

 **Visualization**

 To visualize the actual output of your masks, run `vis-pqr.sh` from the `models/research` directory.
 These will output to your visualization directory you specified (in our case, `models/research/deeplab/datasets/PQR/exp/train_on_trainval_set/vis/segmentation_results`).
 You will see two separate images for each visualization: the "regular" image, and the "prediction" (or segmentation mask).
-TODO - also currently not working
+*to check** - also currently not working